wulawrence/Ionic-Disappointment-example/README.md

 Then make sure your jasmine is working.

-'''npm install jasmine'''
+''npm install jasmine''

 If that does not work, then

-'''npm install --save-dev @types/jasmine'''
+''npm install --save-dev @types/jasmine''